 Hamersly’s Roasted Chicken with Garlic & Lemon

-Hamersly's roasted garlic chicken This is it.
+This is it.
 This the recipe that started my cooking journey.
 I had just started dating Bill and I was going to make him dinner.
 I can remember it now, I was at the Star Market on Mt.
 Auburn in Watertown, and In Julia’s Kitchen with Master Chefs caught my eye.
 I picked it up, saw the Gordon Hamersley recipe for the Roasted Chicken, bought the ingredients and went to town.

 The cook book is great for a beginner, the way it lays out the recipes and there are a lot of pictures, which I love.
 I was able to follow the directions and I could not believe the end result.
 Not only did it look just like the picture but it tasted like a restaurant quality dish.
 Bill was impressed.
 I was giddy inside.
 He assumed that was no big deal and that is the way I cooked normally (I let him keep thinking that), I got addicted to cooking magazines, cook books and cooking shows.
 Fast forward 18 years and I am the author of my own food blog.
 All thanks to falling in love! xo